enzong24/verbio/replit.md

 - **Elo Calculation Consistency**: Both MatchResults display and handleResultsContinue use identical Elo formula to ensure displayed changes match applied changes. handleForfeit does NOT update Elo directly; all updates happen in handleResultsContinue.
 - **Forfeit Behavior**: Forfeiting a match counts as a LOSS (user scores set to 0, lower than bot's 70-95 range), applies standard Elo changes.
 Forfeits now appear in match history with a "Forfeit" indicator badge but still do NOT contribute to skill progress calculations (Grammar, Fluency, Vocabulary, Naturalness remain unaffected).
 - **Guest Mode Restrictions**: Guest users do not see "Recent Matches" or "Skill Progress" sections (hidden via `isAuthenticated` conditionals).
 Guest stats are stored in localStorage while authenticated users use PostgreSQL.
+- **Guest Rate Limiting**: Guest accounts are limited to 5 matches per day (resets at midnight) to prevent API cost abuse.
+The limit is tracked in localStorage via `guestRateLimit.ts` utility.
+When limit is reached, guests see a prominent alert prompting them to sign in for unlimited access.
+Both competitive and practice matches count toward the limit.

 ## External Dependencies